 These additions block sensors on cells from overreacting to the newly injected mRNA.
 This understanding has been incorporated into the vaccines Moderna and Pfizer/bioNTech are testing.
 (Karikó is the senior vice president of bioNTech; Weissman is an advisor to bioNTech.)

-This month both Moderna and Pfizer/bioNTech aim to begin studies of their mRNA vaccines in about 30,000 people apiece, hoping to show their vaccines are safe in large groups of people and effective at building some immunity to the coronavirus.
-If these studies show positive results, the world could be one step closer to its first mRNA vaccine and a way to slow the COVID-19 pandemic.
+Back in July, both Moderna and Pfizer/bioNTech began studies of their mRNA vaccines in about 30,000 people apiece, hoping to show their vaccines are safe in large groups of people and effective at building some immunity to the coronavirus.
+With the November results, the world is one step closer to its first mRNA vaccine and a way to slow the Covid-19 pandemic.

 Sara Suliman, an immunologist at Harvard, says the sheer scale of the COVID-19 pandemic means that multiple vaccine types will be necessary—mRNA and otherwise.
 “In the case of COVID we can’t put all our eggs in one basket,” Suliman says.
 “Ideally, you want to give the whole world this vaccine.” arguing that no single company can meet a global vaccine demand.